shashwat-s-pandey/railway_enquiry/README.md

-# irctc_clone
-An IRCTC clone project, made using HTML, CSS, JavaScript, Bootstrap, JQuery, and RapidAPI.
+A railway enquiry web application project, made using HTML, CSS, JavaScript, Bootstrap, JQuery, and RapidAPI.